 I had a passion for creating and inventing.
 But my education didn’t leverage my interests.
 Instead, it discouraged them.

 These words were spoken by the founder and CEO of littleBits, Ayah Bdeir, who is also an engineer, artist, and avid supporter of the maker education movement.
-Bdeir emphasizes the need for a more hands-on approach to learning in schools to aid children in imagining a completely new reality that they can strive toward.
+Bdeir emphasizes the need for a more hands on learning approach in schools to aid children in imagining a completely new reality that they can strive toward.

 This idea is not new, yet it’s not as common in schools as it should be.
 Several concepts behind the maker education system stem from the master-apprentice system that was common in the Late Middle Ages.
 A learning process that encourages innovation can aid students in realizing their potential.